Prayer for Rescue from Persecutors

 A Psalm of David Michtam; when he fled from Saul in the cave

-This psalm was written for the Chief Musician (see notes at Psalm 4).
+This psalm was written for the Chief Musician (see notes at Psalms 4).
 The son; was to be "set to Al-tashheth" which is a Hebrew word meaning -destrr'/ not. • The Hebrew word Al-tashheth is likely a musical expression that denoted a popular tune of David's day.
 Today, most everyone knows the tune that goes with "Amazing Grace."
 David intended the psalm to be sung to this popular tune as the worship and praise God.
-Psalm 57 is also identified as a -rníchtarnwhich illustrates the precious nature of its content (see notes at Psalm 16).
+Psalms 57 is also identified as a -rníchtarnwhich illustrates the precious nature of its content (see notes at Psalms 16).

 John C Robertson